wrzchwc/ant-colony-optimization-tsp/readme.md

 ## Algorithm variants

-The source contains implementation of 2 `pheromone distribution systems` :
+The source code contains implementation of 2 `pheromone distribution systems` :

 - **DAS** (*ants density*) - the amount of distributed pheromone is proportional to the cost of edge between two nodes ( constant amount of pheromone per length unit)